Redundancy while pregnant, or on or after maternity, adoption, shared parental leave or neonatal leave

 From 6 April 2024 you must be given priority for any suitable alternative employment during pregnancy.
 The protection will start from the date you tell your employer about your pregnancy.

-During and immediately following maternity, adoption or shared parental leave
+During and immediately following maternity, adoption,shared parental leave or (from 6th April 2025) neonatal leave

 If you have taken Adoption leave, you will have priority for suitable alternative employment from the start of your adoption leave until 18 months from the date of placement.